-Since the 1950s, Ireland has pursued a vision of ‘industrialisation by invitation’ by creating a tempting business climate, which has attracted huge investment from US and European companies.
+Since the 1950s, Ireland has pursued a vision of ‘industrialisation by invitation’.
+By simply creating a tempting business climate, it has managed to attract huge investment from American and European multinationals – as well as some businesses from further afield.
 These investments have benefited many parts of the country, but Dublin’s deep pool of talent, long-established infrastructure and rich culture has attracted the lion’s share.
-Here’s a quick run-down of the largest international firms that have made significant investments in Dublin.
-Finance Many international banks have significant operations in Dublin, serving Irish and European markets.
-This cohort is likely to swell as banks with operations in the City of London re
+If you’re working in Dublin to gain experience or develop your career, these multinational companies offer great benefits and favourable

-Dublin is a global, entrepreneurial city with a bright future, and people are flocking here to share in its success.
-Here are seven of the top reasons why a move to Dublin might be the right move for you, too.
+Dublin is a global, entrepreneurial city with a bright future – and many people have moved here to share in its success.
+Here are seven of the top reasons why working in Dublin might be the right move for you too.

 1. The robust jobs market